aisingapore/kapitan-spark/README.md

 1. If you are using Microk8s, below are the steps to install Nginx and PV with RWX support:

     ```sh
+    microk8s install --cpu 8 --mem 12 --disk 50
     microk8s enable hostpath-storage
     microk8s enable ingress

+    #output your kubeconfig using this command
+    microk8s config

+    # update ~/.kube/config to add the config above to access this kubernetes cluster via kubectl

     ```

 </details>